ljw20180420/CRISPR_AI/README.md

 # TODO

+- Use GPU or even federated learning for XGBoost.
+- Modify XGBoost according to the result of unit_test_hpo.sh.
+Rerun XGBoost.
+- Rerun hpo.
+- Benchmarks.
+- hyperparameter choice (optuna) for models with good benchmarks.
+- upload, inference, app, space
+- model interpret.
 - early stopping (https://github.com/Bjarten/early-stopping-pytorch).
 This is inspired by the ignite EarlyStopping class.
 - LightGBM, XGBoost, hmmlearn
-- upload, inference, app, space
-- model interpretable
 - Use model.eval() in test and inference
 - Use os.PathLike
 - do pre-computation when initialize data collator and model so that subsequent computations are faster
-- hyperparameter choice (optuna)
 - Add api documentation after finish the project
 - train use float32
 - add type hint